 Happy & Fit Pregnancy; Back to Shape afterwards

-This article is contributed by Dr Anuradha M. (PT), who is a Certified Childbirth educator (USA).
-Dr Anuradha is immensely popular among her women clients for her practical approach to prenatal and postnatal care, accurate diagnosis and treatment for women’s issues.
+This article is based on the inputs from Dr Anuradha M. (PT) and Dr Dr. Sriharika Jammula (PT).
+Both are a Certified Childbirth educators (USA) and immensely popular among women clients for their practical approach to prenatal and postnatal care, accurate diagnosis and treatment for women’s issues.

 Need Pregnancy Posture & Exercise Guidance?